skokielibrary/spl-content/_content/mick/services--computers-wifi.markdown

 ### Laptops

 Skokie Public Library cardholders can borrow laptops to use within the library.
-Stop by the Technology Help Desk on the second floor for checkout.
+Stop by the Technology Help Desk on the second floor to check one out.

 ## Computers for teens and kids